jillpe/cohort/README.md

 # **COHORT**

-Cohort is a colloraborative job-search tool meant to give GA grads a space to share, talk about and keep track of job oppertunites.
+Cohort is a collaborative job-search tool meant to give GA grads a space to share, talk about and keep track of job opportunities.

 ## **Screenshots**